devbret/word-counter/README.md

 # Word Counter

-Enter text into the field, and press Submit to return your results.
-Which includes the number of words and unique words used.
+Enter text into the field provided, then press Submit to return your results; which includes the (1) total number of words and (2) number of unique words used.